-Prerequisite, H.P.E.
+Prerequisites, H.P.E.
 255, 355, or permission of instructor.
 Problems connected with the staging of dance performances.

 377. ORGANIZATION AND ADMINISTRATION OF COMMUNITY RECREATION.
-(Summer Session only.)
 Four hours credit.

 This course deals with the complete organization and administration of the community recreation program.
-It treats the ten essential areas of this subject such as the fact finding survey, legal aspects, municipal organization, organization of recreation department, financing, records and reports, publicity, cooperation and relationships, leadership, program.
+It treats the ten essential areas of this subject: the fact-finding survey, legal aspects, municipal organization, organization of recreation department, financing, records and reports, publicity, cooperation and relationships, leadership, program.